exercism/v3/languages/java/exercises/concept/classes/.docs/introduction.md

 The primary object-oriented construct in Java is the _class_, which is a combination of data (_fields_) and behavior (_methods_).
 The fields and methods of a class are known as its _members_.

-Access to members can be restricted through access modifiers, the two most common ones being:
+Access to members can be controlled through access modifiers, the two most common ones being:

 - `public`: the member can be accessed by any code (no restrictions).
 - `private`: the member can only be accessed by code in the same class.